Student Information

 How do accommodations for testing work?

-- Instructors must fill out the Accommodated Testing Form Stack or submit the Accommodated Testing Form (pdf) with a copy of the test and any other additional instructions or supplies to Accessibility Services by email or by stopping by the office.
+- Instructors: Submit the Accommodated Testing Form Stack online or deliver the Accommodated Testing Form (pdf) with the test material(s) to Accessibility Services for processing at least 24 hours in advance.

-Book Requests
+Book Requests (Materials in Alternate Format)

 - Students must have been approved for alternative media/materials during the initial meeting